 - 41.12.1 It is unfair to cause deliberate or avoidable damage to the pitch.
 A fielder will be deemed to be causing avoidable damage if either umpire considers that his/her presence on the pitch is without reasonable cause. - 41.12.2 If a fielder causes avoidable damage to the pitch, other than as in 41.13.1, at the first instance the umpire seeing the contravention shall, when the ball is dead, inform the other umpire.
 The bowler's end umpire shall then - caution the captain of the fielding side and indicate that this is a first and final warning.
 This warning shall apply throughout the innings. - inform the batsmen of what has occurred. - 41.12.3 If, in that innings, there is any further instance of avoidable damage to the pitch, by any fielder, the umpire seeing the contravention shall, when the ball is dead, inform the other umpire.
-The bowler's end umpire shall then - award 5 Penalty runs to the batting side.
+The bowler's end umpire shall then - signal No ball or Wide to the scorers, if applicable. - award 5 Penalty runs to the batting side.